 Summer is a time when water and electricity usage can soar.
 The cost impact can be significantly reduced through good planning and adjustment.

-This guide provides simple ways to save on your energy and water costs, minimise waste and keep cool during the summer months.
+This guide provides simple ways to save on your energy and water costs, and keep cool during the summer months.

 For specific energy saving-advice relating to tropical, sub-tropical and arid areas, see the Northern Australia living guide.

 Insulation is a worthwhile investment for comfort and energy savings.
 As much as 50% of the energy used to cool an uninsulated home can be wasted through air leaks.

 Aside from insulation, there are a number of low-cost ways to reduce heat in your home.

 - Reduce heat from direct sunlight by using shade on windows (especially north and west facing).

 - Plant trees and bushes outside windows and walls to provide natural shading.